 This remote area is the wild heart of the National Park.
 Covering nearly a quarter of Northumberland National Park, it is a wildlife lover’s paradise.

-Moorland birds, wild goats and even the rare black grouse have flourished here with so few humans around.
+Moorland birds, such as curlew and skylark, as well as ravens and wild goats, flourish here with so few humans around.
 This is because Otterburn Ranges has been owned since 1911 by the Ministry of Defence.

 Download our Access Guide for more information – Otterburn Ranges Access Guide.